 6. Take Back the Table

 Our kitchen table tends to accumulate tons of “stuff.”
-Our girls love doing homework their there and my husband occasionally uses it as a desk.
+Our girls love doing homework there and my husband occasionally uses it as a desk.
 I myself have a tendency to leave important items on the table until they start to stack up.
 Make it a policy to only use your dining table for its true intended purpose: eating with your family.

-Consider using a card table or temporary surface for games, puzzles and projects.
+Consider using a card table or temporary surface for games, puzzles, and projects.
 This way you can pack it up and put it away when you’re done.
 (Plus, setting up a temporary table in your living room will keep you motivated to put it away when you’re finished rather than let it linger).
 Commit to using your desk for work projects and keeping the dinner table free from stuff.

-7. Bed is for Bedtime
+7. The bed is for Bedtime

 In addition to keeping your bed clean and made, you should limit your bed to specific activities.
 Good sleep hygiene practices mean you shouldn’t “hang out” in your bed, reading, watching television or taking Instagram shots of yourself enjoying coffee.
 Use your bed for sleeping and keep it made up and straightened the rest of the time.